Cinema & Media Arts

 Professor Zryd’s research interests include

-- experimental and avant-garde cinema, including video art and installation
+- Experimental cinema and media, including video art and installation

-- Experimental media artists Craig Baldwin, Su Freidrich, Philip Hoffman, Ken Jacobs, Jonas Mekas, Midi Onodera, Ruth Ozeki, Michael Snow, Stan VanDerBeek, Joyce Wieland
+- Experimental film & media artists (e.g., Hollis Frampton, Craig Baldwin, Luke Fowler, Su Freidrich, Philip Hoffman, Ken Jacobs, Jonas Mekas, Midi Onodera, Ruth Ozeki, Michael Snow, Stan VanDerBeek, Joyce Wieland, among others)

 - American populism in film and media

-Dr. Zryd co-founded (with Prof. Robin Blaetz, Mount Holyoke College) the Experimental Film and Media Scholarly Interest Group at SCMS and, with Prof. Sharon Hayashi (York University), the Toronto Film Seminar.
-He has served as archivist of the Society for Cinema and Media Studies (SCMS) and on the SCMS Board of Directors 2008-11; as president of the Film Studies Association of Canada (FSAC) 2005-06; and as chair of the board of directors of the Images Festival 2004-05.
+Zryd co-founded (with Prof. Robin Blaetz, Mount Holyoke College) the Experimental Film and Media Scholarly Interest Group at SCMS and, with Prof. Sharon Hayashi (York University), the Toronto Film & Media Seminar.
+He has served as archivist of the Society for Cinema and Media Studies (SCMS) and on its Fieldnotes Committee (2017-20), and the SCMS Board of Directors 2008-11; as president of the Film Studies Association of Canada (FSAC) 2005-06; and as chair of the board of directors of the Images Festival 2004-05.

-At York, Professor Zryd has taught courses on film history, theory and aesthetics; methodology, experimental film and media, American cinema, early cinema, and the musical.
-He was awarded the Faculty of Fine Arts Senior Faculty Teaching Award in 2011.
+At York, Professor Zryd has taught courses on film history, theory and aesthetics; methodology; experimental film and media; American cinema; early cinema; and the musical.
+He was awarded the Faculty of Fine Arts Senior Faculty Teaching Award in 2011 and the Faculty of Graduate Studies Teaching Award in 2020.

 “Dirty Movies: Teaching Experimental Film and Media Roundtable.”
 With Erika Balsam, Jonathan Walley, and Dustin Zemel.
 ACA-MEDIA: An Academic Perspective On Media, From SCMS & Cinema Journal.
 Episode 14, May 2014.